vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - [x] Log algorithmic rationale at each transaction for report (trade log now includes a human-readable rationale string for each trade; TDD, minimal code, 2025-04-27)
 - [x] Visualize metric distributions and highlight outliers in report (Added chart to report visualizing performance metric distributions (e.g., returns) and highlighting outliers in red, with annotation and legend.
 Implemented using TDD and minimal code in report_generator.py and tests/test_report_generation.py.
 All tests pass and feature is robust to headless environments, 2025-04-27)
 - [x] Analyst Notes & Improvement Suggestions section:
-  - 9.1: Designed a visually distinct notes section in the report template with a dedicated area for analyst notes and suggestions.
-(TDD, minimal code, 2025-04-27)
+  - 9.1: Designed a visually distinct notes section in the report (2025-04-27)
-  - 9.2: Confirmed section is visible and clearly marked in the report.
-Editable fields not required per user.
-(2025-04-27)
-- [x] Implemented portfolio-level backtest function (portfolio_backtest) in tech_analysis/backtest.py: Accepts all stock data, iterates over time, evaluates buy/hold/sell for all stocks, prefers buy if signal and cash available, allocates position size (configurable), no short selling logic, updates holdings/cash, and logs each trade with rationale.
-Fully TDD-compliant and minimal code added.
-(2025-04-27)
 - [x] Task 11: Add Benchmark Comparison (2025-04-28)
   - Added benchmark equity curve and metrics to performance calculation and report.
   - Updated Markdown report to include equity curve, drawdown, return distribution, and strategy-vs-benchmark charts.
   - All related tests pass (TDD, minimal code, 2025-04-28)
+- [x] Task 12.5: Visuals: Trade Markups on Charts (2025-04-28)
+  - Generate annotated price charts for each ticker, marking trade entries/exits, SMA crossovers, and regime overlays.
+  - Acceptance: At least one sample chart per ticker with clear trade and regime annotation.
+  - Status: Complete
+  - Implemented: Each ticker now has an annotated trade chart with SMA crossovers and regime overlays, saved as static images and embedded in the Markdown report.
+TDD test verifies presence and embedding for all tickers.
+See report_generator.py and tests/test_report_generation.py for implementation and test logic.
 - [x] All core features for the technical analysis reporting system are complete and fully integrated.
 The pipeline now:
   - Fetches and cleans data for all stocks in STOCKS_LIST (tech_analysis/data/stocks_list.py)
   - Runs backtest strategies (SMA, RSI) with robust, index-agnostic logic (tech_analysis/backtest.py)